The Birchmoor Arms, Woburn

 The Cork Club continued after the war.
 August 1953: “CLUB MEMBERS ENJOY ANNUAL OUTING.
 Members of the “Birchmoor Arms” Cork Club held their annual outing on Saturday, 27 or so journeying by motor-coach to Yarmouth, where a full day was spent in sea-trips, tours around the town by horse-drawn four-wheeler, and carefree lounging in beach deck chairs.
 The weather was ideal.” and September 1954: “CORK CLUB CELEBRATES.
 Woburn “Birchmoor Arms” Cork Club annual supper took place at headquarters Friday evening.
 It was the 25th anniversary of the formation of the club, which numbers 23 members with Mr. William Haddon as Chairman and Mr. Sydney Osborn as Secretary and Treasurer.
 An excellent two-course meal was served by the host and hostess, Mr. and Mrs. A. Potter, who were warmly thanked by the Chairman.
 He also proposed the toast of “Success to the Club,” his remarks being supplemented by Mr. E. Peacock and the Secretary.
 The latter gave the financial statement, which showed receipts of £37 1s.
 9d., leaving a balance in hand of £4 17s.
 6d., which was expended in the night’s proceedings.
 The remainder of the time was spent in harmony, which included community singing, with songs by Messrs.
 J. Gilks, W. Haddon.
 W. Payne.
 E. Peacock and C. Purser, with Mr. S. Haddon as raconteur.
 In competitions run by Mr E. Peacock the winners were Mr. Purser (biscuits) and Mr. D. Cripps. of Husborne Crawley (chocolates).
 (Luton News)

-His replacement was Nicholas Pinnock, known to all by his middle name of Gordon, and his wife Daphne.
+His replacement was Nicholas Pinnock (known to all by his middle name of Gordon) and his wife, Daphne.
+Coming from a hotel in Devon, they had seven years hospitality experience, before which, Gordon had run a garage.
 Gordon died in 1971, aged just 62 and Daphne took over the pub until 1978.
 She stayed living locally in the cottage at Birchmoor and would later drink at my parent’s pub, the Fir Tree.
 She was a larger-than-life character, devoted to her springer spaniel, Dilly.
 She recalled how Gordon had come home one night from another pub, slightly worse for drink, and keeping the lights off so as not to disturb her, he had felt his way through the pub in darkness and upstairs to bed.
 In the morning he discovered the pub had been freshly painted inside, and there were paint hand-marks all the way upstairs!

 When she left in 1978, Robert Frederick Sheward took over for four years before Albert Philips and later Margaret Philips (1982-1991)